omid-ahmadpour/CleanArchitecture-Template/README.md

 # CleanArchitecture-Template
-This is a solution template for [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) implementation with ASP.NET Core
+This is a solution template for [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) and CQRS implementation with ASP.NET Core

 ![CleanArchitecture](https://user-images.githubusercontent.com/42376112/110762993-a61b1580-8266-11eb-9ac1-438072319971.jpg)